OpalOnAngularities/opal_on_angularities/README.md

 ## Demo

-(demos on JSFiddle does not work on Chrome due to ``.opal`` files served from rawgit.com having wrong MIME-type)
+(demos on JSFiddle do not work on Chrome due to ``.opal`` files from rawgit.com having wrong MIME-types)

 * port of [AngularJS Tutorial Step 2](https://docs.angularjs.org/tutorial/step_02)